Corkill Award - PPG of the Year

 The 2017 Award will recognise outstanding work by a PPG in the preceding year (2016-2017) which demonstrates achievement in relation to the key themes set out in the application form.
 Each year, the criteria are designed to highlight the developments and scope of PPG activities and how they are meeting the challenges in a fast-changing NHS.

 To be eligible for the award, PPGs must have been members of N.A.P.P. on the 1st January in the year of the award to be eligible to enter.
 (1st January 2017).
-The deadline and criteria for applications will be announced in early 2017.
+The deadline is 30 April 2017, further information is available to members.
+Click here

 Former Chair National Association for Patient Participation